 As jail populations have skyrocketed over the past three decades, jails around the country have become dangerously overcrowded.
 The reflexive response is often to start the long, expensive process of building a larger jail.
 However, this report provides a roadmap to easier, quicker, cheaper, and more just solutions to jail overcrowding.
-It is organized around a series of questions that local decisionmakers should be asking advocates of jail expansion, and then lays out a detailed briefing on best practices for reducing jail overcrowding.
+It is organized around a series of questions that local decisionmakers should be asking and then lays out a detailed briefing on best practices for reducing jail overcrowding.

 These questions are designed to help local decisionmakers determine how many people in their county’s jail are needlessly incarcerated, and whether the county has taken steps to reduce this number in order to avoid jail expansion.1 They are also meant to ensure the county has a full grasp of how much building a new jail will cost the community.
 Counties should not build a larger jail without getting answers from county sheriff departments, prosecutor offices, and jail administrators.